nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Asymmetric encryption solves the key distribution problem of symmetric encryption — but it’s not efficient for large data.
 That’s why hybrid encryption (like in TLS/SSL) is used in real-world applications.”

----

-Ready for **Q6: What is the Principle of Least Privilege?** It’s a very common interview favorite in cybersecurity roles.

-Perfect!
-Here's your **advanced deep-dive answer** for:

----

 ### ❓ **Q6.
 What is the Principle of Least Privilege (PoLP)?**